martinbudden/MaybeCube/README.md

      * linear rods are used for the z-axis, since linear rails offer no advantage here
 4. **Maximise frame rigidity**
      * one of my goals is to experiment with high print speeds.
 A highly rigid frame allows higher acceleration settings
+     * use 2040 aluminium extrusion, corner joints are about 4 times more rigid than 2020 corner joints and 2-3 times more rigid than 3030 corner joints
 5. **Maximise build volume for selected extrusion lengths**
      * Z-axis assembly is on the left side of MaybeCube.
 This means the Z-axis assembly does not impede travel in the Y direction
 6. **Try and keep the costs down**
      * the aim is not to be as cheap as possible, but rather to avoid unnecessary costs
-     * use standard extrusions sizes
+     * use standard extrusions lengths, as far as possible, so no custom cutting is required
 7. **Facilitate customisation and experimentation**
      * Open source design
      * Parametric design in OpenSCAD